elucian/bee/syntax/overview.md

 * Parameters with initial value are optional;
 * Optional parameters must be enumerated last in parameter list;
 * Optional parameters are initialized with pair-up operator ":" not ":=";
-* Parameters defined with "∈" are pass by value;
+* Parameters defined with "∈" require value arguments;
-* Parameters defined with "@" are pass by reference;
+* Parameters defined with "@" require reference variable as argument;

 Static rules can have side-effects: